 The sable antelope is the national symbol of Zimbabwe.
 The sable is found throughout southern African as well as areas up to Kenya in east Africa.
 A close relative, the roan antelope, can also be found in Zimbabwe.
 This one is brown in colour, while the sable antelope is mostly black.

 There is also a giant sable antelope or royal sable antelope (Hippotragus niger variani), known in Portuguese as the palanca-negra-gigante.
 It is a large, rare subspecies of the sable antelope native and endemic to the region between the Cuango and Luando Rivers in Angola.

 Hippopotamus - family Hippopotamidae - Hippopotamus amphibius

 The third largest animal that you can find in Zimbabwe, and indeed Africa, is the hippopotamus.
 The hippo is found not only in major rivers such as the Zambezi, but also in areas where water sources are found, such as pans in Hwange National Park.
-Possibly the most dangerous animal to be around in the wild, the hippo has appeared in the press for attacks on canoes.
+The most dangerous animal in Africa (after the mosquito and humans), the hippo has appeared in the press for attacks on canoes.

 - Latin name: Hippopotamus amphibious

 - Calf size of hippo: 1 calf weighing 50 kgs (110lbs)

 - How fast hippo can run: 35km/h (22mph)

 - Weight of male and female hippo: ♂- < 2500kg (5500lbs), ♀- 1800kg (4000lbs)